 This SSRS article shows how to create a Sunburst Chart, Show data Labels, and format fonts and colors with an example.
 To demonstrate this Sunburst example, right-click on the Datasets folder to create a new DataSet.

-The below screenshot shows the data set that we use for this SSRS Sunburst Chart example.
+Writing the below code inside the SSMS shows the data set that we use for this SSRS Sunburst Chart example.

 SSRS Sunburst Chart